How to Choose a Life Insurance Beneficiary

 A smart practice might be to name a contingent beneficiary that is also who you've named in your will to be your children's caretaker should something happen to you.
 This person would agree to care for your child and see after the money until they are a designated age.

-Choosing a secondary and/or tertiary beneficiary costs you nothing.
+Choosing a secondary and/or tertiary life insurance beneficiary costs you nothing.
 This is a free feature of your policy that can only help in ensuring that your death benefit goes to the people you intend.
 You can make and change the designation at any point in the lifetime of your policy.
 So if you have a change in marital status, your children reach adulthood or you suffer a death in your family, you can adjust the beneficiary of your policy accordingly.

 It may also be important to note that you do not have to choose just one person to inherit your death benefit.
 You can include multiple beneficiaries at each level, and elect a percentage that you'd like each to receive.